 Unfortunately not.
-Despite industry’s efforts to come up with new technologies like IAST or RASP to blend the benefits of SAST and DAST tools and eliminate their shortcomings, there is still a widespread reliance on SAST and DAST tools to secure applications.
+Despite the industry’s efforts to come up with new technologies like IAST or RASP to blend the benefits of SAST and DAST tools and eliminate their shortcomings, there is still a widespread reliance on SAST and DAST tools to secure applications.

 Latest reports demonstrate that the introduction of SAST leads to 50% fewer new production vulnerabilities identified by DAST and 25% improvement in mean time to fix vulnerabilities.

 Difference between SAST and DAST methodologies

 What is worse, they still are unaware of the source of the vulnerability to fix it in the source code.
-What if they knew about the reasons of the exploitable vulnerabilities instead of the outcome and what if they were able to fix the root cause of the problems before they even emerged?
+What if they knew about the reasons for the exploitable vulnerabilities instead of the outcome and what if they were able to fix the root cause of the problems before they even emerged?

-SAST tools look at the source code or binary code and vulnerabilities discovered at the earlier stages enable a cheaper and easier remediation process which is the fundamental idea behind the “Shift Left” concept that urges companies to test their applications throughout the software development process rather than at the end of it.
+SAST tools look at the source or binary code and vulnerabilities discovered at the earlier stages enable a cheaper and easier remediation process which is the fundamental idea behind the “Shift Left” concept that urges companies to test their applications throughout the software development process rather than at the end of it.

 Problems with adopting only SAST or DAST

 A combined approach using both SAST and DAST tools in tandem can provide much more reliable results and vulnerabilities found by both technologies can be prioritized with peace of mind, as they are much more likely to pose a real threat to the application.

 A continuous testing and rectification process that embraces the entire process is made possible through different capabilities of SAST and DAST which allow them to work in different stages of the software development life cycle.

-The drawbacks of adopting only one of the technologies can be avoided and shortcoming of one technology can be compensated by the strong points of the other to shorten the window of exposure of having open vulnerabilities.
+The drawbacks of adopting only one of the technologies can be avoided and shortcomings of one technology can be compensated by the strong points of the other to shorten the window of exposure of having open vulnerabilities.